Naata (film): Cast

+Production

+Naata was announced in January 1955, at a time when Madhubala was facing a career setback due to continuous box office failures.

+The film was Madhubala and Ataullah Khan's first venture into independent production, under their own production house, Madhubala Private Ltd. They had earlier co-produced two films (Pardes, 1950, and Rail Ka Dibba, 1953) under the banner of producer P. N. Arora.

 Soundtrack

 The soundtrack of Naata was composed by S. Mohinder, with lyrics being penned by Tanveer Naqvi.
 As reported by Cinestaan, Madhubala wanted Lata Mangeshkar to lend her voice to the songs of the film, but Mangeshkar was uninterested and refused.
 It was then Naqvi's wife who convinced Mangeshkar to sing for Naata.
 The film's songs proved to be very popular among the audience.